SripriyaChivukula/MERN-TypeScript-7weeks/Week-4/Day-2/README.md

 Please follow the instructions found at [this](https://www.freecodecamp.org/news/how-to-use-redux-in-your-react-typescript-app/) link to build your first React with Redux and TypeScript application.
 It's important to get this practice so that you have a great understanding of what things are and where they go.

-You can also find a boilerplate to get you going [here](https://github.com/Per-Scholas-Org/node-typescript-boilerplate) if you need help.

 ### Stretch Goal
 Create a Todo List!